 Gingivitis can be reversed if you remove bacteria from your teeth every day.
-At your dental office, you will receive a thorough cleaning, which will include scaling (removal of plaque at and just below the gum line).
-Your dentist or dental hygienist can instruct you on the most effective methods of brushing and flossing.
+At our dental office, you will receive a thorough cleaning, which will include scaling (removal of plaque at and just below the gum line).
+The dentist or dental hygienist can instruct you on the most effective methods of brushing and flossing.
 Controlling medical conditions, such as diabetes, can make gingivitis easier to treat.

 If gingivitis advances to periodontitis, additional treatment is necessary.